ramenspazz/Spirit_sandbox/README.md

 # Using spirit sandbox

-Spirit sanbox is currently set up to perform an experiment where a DMI interface with applied current generates a skyrmion-antiskyrmion pair on either side of the interface.
+Spirit sandbox is currently set up to perform an experiment where a DMI interface with applied current generates a skyrmion-antiskyrmion pair on either side of the interface.